dborisenko/dborisenko.github.io/_posts/2018-04-30-universal-health-check-without-dependencies.md

 ## Code example

-In this example I tried to explain my thoughts about making zero-dependencies generic health-check library which is simple composable and runable everywhere.
+In this example, I tried to explain my thoughts about making the zero-dependencies generic health-check library which is simple composable and runnable everywhere.
 The full example of health-check can be found in the following [github](https://github.com/dborisenko/universal-health-check)